What is box training?

 If a dog soils the crate, it is not the dog’s fault for not being sufficiently guarded.
 Don’t punish him, he won’t understand.
 This also applies to carpet accidents.
 Neutralize odors with vinegar or the dog can reuse the place.
 The key is to praise the dog for what he does well and to watch him closely enough to prevent accidents before they happen.
 If you see the dog sniffing or circling, clap your hands to distract him, take him outside and praise him while he relieves himself.

-See also What are killer bees?
+See also What are the wild parrots of Telegraph Hill?

 Some people report success in a matter of days with crate training, however it can take up to two weeks or more.
 Every dog is different with its own unique personality, but even an adult dog can be house trained.
 Some dogs with a history of abuse or neglect may take a little longer to build trust and process information.
 In all cases, be patient and loving when crate training.